 Traditional Papaya Salad with French Beans, Cherry Tomatoes, Ground Peanuts, Salted Shrimps and Spicy Lime Dressing. £6.95.
-I loved this salad and it was quite possibly the best thing we ate of the evening – it’s everything you’d expect from a decent papaya salad, hot chilli kick, fresh, salty, sweet and with the added textural element from the nuts.
+I loved this salad and it was quite possibly the best thing we ate of the evening – it’s everything you’d expect from a decent papaya salad, a hot chilli kick, freshness, saltiness, sweetness and a textural crunch from the nuts.
 It was on point.

 Grilled Hand Crafted Dumplings with Prawns and Water Chestnut Filling, served with Sweet Ginger and Tamarind Sauce. £6.95.
-I really do get my hopes up when I read things like ‘hand crafted’, but all we seemed to taste was fried dough with a flavourless filling.
-Another waitress who brought served them apologised for the mistake earlier and explained that our waitress who took the order is new.
+I really do get my hopes up when I read things like ‘hand crafted’, but all we could taste was fried dough with an insipid filling.
+Another waitress who brought them over to us, apologised for the mistake earlier and explained that our waitress who took the order is new.
+It happens I guess.

 Pad Thai with Prawns. £9.95.
 How can you have a Thai meal in suburbia without Pad Thai?
-It’s the litmus test to how good the Chef’s work skills are surely.
-It’s presented well enough but was overpowered by palm sugar making a super sweet dish and lacked the smokiness from the heat of the wok.
+It’s the litmus test to how good the Chef’s work is surely?
+It’s presented well enough, but was overpowered by palm sugar making the dish desert like, it lacked the smoky lick from a hot wok too.

 Crispy Pan Roasted Sea Bass on Aromatic Thai Green Curry of Vegetables. £12.95.
-This is good work from the Chef, crispy skin, hot, fragrant, aromatic green curry sauce.
+This is good work from the Chef, we got crispy skin, heat and fragrancy, from the aromatic green curry sauce.
 We couldn’t grumble with this one.